What is revenue? Definition, calculation and examples

 Is revenue the same as cash flow?

-No, revenue and cash flow are different.
-Revenue is the money you've earned from sales, while cash flow tracks the actual money moving in and out of your business.
-You can have high revenue but poor cash flow if customers haven't paid yet, or if you've spent money on inventory and expenses.
+No. Revenue is the total amount earned from sales, while cash flow is the actual movement of money in and out of your business.
+You can record revenue before the cash arrives, especially if you use accrual accounting.

 How often should I track my revenue?